-The spine may be the focal point of chiropractic care but there are other areas of the body that can greatly benefit from a manipulation such as ankles, knees, hips, wrists, elbows, shoulders and ribs.
+The spine may be the focal point of chiropractic care, but other areas of the body can greatly benefit from a manipulation such as ankles, knees, hips, wrists, elbows, shoulders, and ribs.

-As chiropractic care is done by hand, there are no medications or surgery which makes this approach holistic in nature.
-Although, some chiropractors may work hand in hand with other doctors while managing your condition and other courses of treatment may be suggested.
+As chiropractic care is done by hand, there are no medications or surgery, which makes this approach holistic.
+Although some chiropractors may work hand in hand with other doctors while managing your condition and other courses of treatment may be suggested.